YashPat/The-Most-Minimal-Way-To-Track-Gym-Progress/README.md

 - Tracking inconsistently
 - Abandoning their routine

-This is unforunate because tracking progress can be very beneficial for long-term success in the gym.
+This is unfortunate because tracking progress can be very beneficial for long-term success in the gym.

 ## The Solution